 The SPOT Gen 3 is the newest device is the SPOT family of satellite-based personal locator beacons and communication devices designed for outdoor adventurers and represents a significant improvement over the earlier SPOT II in terms of usability and functionality.
-But the SPOT Gen 3 doesn’t replace the SPOT II, at least not yet, and the company continues to support all of the previous support plans that it offered for the SPOT II device.

 My History Using a SPOT II